pi314mm/pi314mm.github.io/_posts/2021-03-22-post-for-free.md

 title:  "Post for free!"
 ---

-I am writing about a proof strategy that has become well known as a "free proof" due to the name given in Walder's _Theorem's for free!_ paper.
+I am writing about a proof strategy that has become well known as a "free proof" due to the name given in Wadler's _Theorem's for free!_ paper.
 It is utilizing Reynold's abstraction theorem to prove two terms are related even though they might not seem related if we were to specify a type.

 Let's say that we have a relation that lets us compare arbitrary objects.
 The relation holds only when the two objects are equivalent.
 I am purposely being vague in the definition here because I don't want to sit here and list every classification of objects in the universe, but let's say it's defined by common sense.